DaisyOlsen/wcus2022/README.md

         ```
         </details>

- 1. Navigate to `appearance > themes` in your WordPress development site
+ 1. Navigate to `Appearance > Themes` in your WordPress development site
  2. Activate the `WCUS 2022` theme
  3. Access the front end of the site to see the theme in action